Bishmanrock/BishEngine/README.md

 **Hey, there's a bunch of stuff in here that works the same/is named similar to Unity functions...**

 Correct.
 This project originally started as a way for me to expand my knowledge and move away from Unity.
-As such, I've kept with some naming conventions I was alreayd used to, just to smooth over the learning process.
+As such, I've kept with some naming conventions I was already used to, just to smooth over the learning process.

+**This engine is terrible!**

+Correct.
+This engine is purely built as a learning excercise for myself, and to hopefully allow myself to create *simple* games in future.
+It is not intended to replace, or even be anywhere near to the level of competing to major, and even minor games engines available on the market.
+It has been uploaded to GitHub as a means for myself to keep track, and I would not advise any user to seriously consider using this for their project.
+However, for those interested in engines, I'm more than happy to collaborate or get feedback.